 At The Tower School, we believe that children with Autism deserve the very best education on offer.
-This vision is underpinned by our company's ethos, 'Ask, Accept, Develop', in which we ask our students how they best like to learn and be supported, we accept, adapt to and celebrate neurodivergence, and we strive for our pupils to develop into well-rounded, independent and employable young adults.
-In order to achieve this vision, we aim to provide a consistently high quality of education to each and every student that comes to our school.
+This vision is underpinned by our company's ethos, 'Ask, Accept, Develop', in which we ask our pupils how they best like to learn and be supported, we accept, adapt to and celebrate neurodivergence, and we strive for our pupils to develop into well-rounded, independent and employable young adults.
+To achieve this vision, we aim to provide a consistently high quality of education to each and every pupil that comes to our school.
 We want them to leave us with the concepts, attitudes, skills, and knowledge required to take a meaningful and positive place within society.
-We know that with the right level of support, sensory input, therapy, empathy, class size and ethos, our students will be able to make great progress and we will be able to close the gaps of any misconceptions, missed learning and/or social exclusion they might have faced in previous educational settings.
+We know that with the right level of support, sensory input, therapy, empathy, class size and ethos, our pupils will be able to make great progress and we will be able to close the gaps of any misconceptions, missed learning and/or social exclusion they might have faced in previous educational settings.

 As such, our curriculum is built on three core aims: Positive Identity, Independence and Employability.
 We aim to develop our pupil's positive identify by supporting them to rapidly improve their self-belief, self-image, self-esteem and self-worth, so that they develop a growth mindset and are able to access the full curriculum.
-Then, through developing our pupil's levels of independence, we aim for our students to develop a wealth of academic, social and life skills (underpinned by a broad and rich curriculum) so that they can live life as independently as possible when they become adults.
-Finally, through our focus on employability, we aim to change the current statistics, which state that only 22% of Autistic individuals are in any kind of employment (The Office for National Statistics), by equipping our students with a range of employability skills and qualifications.
-We develop our pupil's employability not only through our curriculum, but also by regularly incorporating Life Skills, Enrichment, Careers and Level Up into our curriculum offer.
+Then, through developing our pupil's levels of independence, we aim for our pupils to develop a wealth of academic, social and life skills (underpinned by a broad and rich curriculum) so that they can live life as independently as possible when they become adults.
+Finally, through our focus on employability, we aim to equip our pupils with a range of employability skills and qualifications.
+We develop our pupil's employability but also by regularly incorporating life Skills, independent living, reparation for adulthood and problem solving.

-Document Name: Curriculum Policy Document Type: Policy Policy Owner: Headteacher Date First Issued: November 2023
+Document Type: Policy

+Policy Owner: Headteacher

+Date First Issued: November 2023